TaylorBeebe/mu_telem_tool/README.md

-## About
+## About partner_use branch
-This is a temporary repo for staging a work-in-progress which will eventually make it into the [Edk2-Pytool-Library](https://github.com/tianocore/edk2-pytool-extensions) and [Edk2-Pytool-Extensions](https://github.com/tianocore/edk2-pytool-library) repositories.
-This is NOT a full release for parsing CPER/WHEA records, but provides enough functionality for most situations.
+The partner_use branch of this repo is for staging a work-in-progress which will eventually make it into the [Edk2-Pytool-Library](https://github.com/tianocore/edk2-pytool-extensions) and [Edk2-Pytool-Extensions](https://github.com/tianocore/edk2-pytool-library) repositories.
+This is branch is NOT a full release for parsing CPER/WHEA records, but provides enough functionality for most situations.

 **WARNING: Remaining links in README only work if this repo has been cloned locally and ```git submodule update --init``` run**